 - In your HubSpot account, navigate to Conversations > Bots.

-- In the left sidebar menu, select the type of bot you want to create.
-You'll see a preview of that bot template appear on the right side of the screen.
+- In the left sidebar, select the type of bot you want to create.
+A preview of the bot template will appear on the right side of the screen.

 Please note: only Service Hub users can create support bots.

-- Click the pencil icon edit in the right corner and select a supported language from the dropdown menu.
+- In the upper right, click the pencil icon edit and select a supported language from the dropdown menu.

 - Click Create bot.